-For about the first fifteen years we were in business, wash-in repellents did not exist, so we recommended spray-on treatments.
-That was the only type there was.
-When the wash-in products first became available, we were initially slow to recommend them.
-After five years of good in-use reports, we started recommending the wash-in refinishing products for two reasons: (A) They are much easier to use, and (B) the wash-in method allows the product to fully penetrate into all the smallest hidden areas of the garment.
-To make sure a spray-on repellent really gets into the knit zipper tapes and all the little places...is a lot of work.
+Wash-in water repellents were first invented around twenty years ago.
+During the first fifteen years of our business we recommended only spray-on treatments.
+After wash-in repellants were introduced we were slow to recommend them.
+After a few years of good in-use reports we started recommending wash-in DWR treatments for two reasons: (1) They are far easier to use, and (2) the wash-in method allows the product to fully penetrate all of the smallest hidden areas of the garment.
+Applying a spray-on repellent so it really gets into and all the little places...is a lot of work.